 “What a tour,” Justin said, smiling.

 “Unbelievable,” was all I could say.

-I gave him a hug, said goodbye to James and the band, before I headed out to catch my Uber.
+I gave him a hug, said goodbye to James and the band and headed out to catch my Uber.

 When I arrived at the airport in Winnipeg, I was depleted.
 My clothes stunk and I looked as though I’d been up to no good for a couple weeks.
 The middle-aged woman at the security desk looked me over for a half a moment longer than everyone else before she sent me off for additional screening.

 This is it, I thought to myself.
 This is where the party ends and the trip takes a turn for the worse.
 This is where all those beautifully captured memories become thoroughly documented evidence.